matheusfrancisco/issue-protoc-protojure-grpc/backend/README.md

 ### Problem.

-I think the problem was when  use use the java_options  the pkg contains br.com.example and client golang called `service.example.client/Authenticate`
+I think the problem was when  use use the java_package  the pkg contains br.com.example and client golang called `service.example.client/Authenticate`
 ```clojure
 (def ^:const rpc-metadata